jonathancraddock/mootparadox_grav/pages/03.outdoors/my-thoughts-on-wild-swimming/item.md

 ![north-tyne-3](north-tyne-3.jpg "north-tyne-3")
 *Upstream, in the North Tyne.*

 You'll need to accept that outdoor swimming is not like getting into a swimming pool.
-The thing is, you soon learn to embrace that chill, and then you can start to enjoy the buzz.
+The thing is, you soon learn to embrace that chill, and then you begin to enjoy the buzz.
 After a few dips, you'll have to admit that all those nutcases who were banging on about the merits of wild swimming were actually onto something!

 > The water is always pure and very cold -- so cold that it was said to be certain death to attempt to swim across.
 We, however, know of several who have performed the feat and are still alive to tell the tale."